-Category Definition Causality Category Definitely Definitionthe serious event is associated with the investigational device or with procedures beyond reasonable doubt when:- the event is a known side effect of the product category the device belongs to or of similar devices and procedures;- the event has a temporal relationship with investigational device use/application or procedures;- the event involves a body-site or organ that Causality Probably the relationship with the use of the investigational device seems relevant and/or the event cannot reasonably explained by another cause, but additional information may be obtained. - Possibly the relationship with the use of the investigational device is weak but cannot be ruled out completely.
+Category Definition Causality Definitely the serious event is associated with the investigational device or with procedures beyond reasonable doubt when: - the event is a known side effect of the product category the device belongs to or of similar devices and procedures; - the event has a temporal relationship with investigational device use/application or procedures; the event involves a body-site or organ that o the investigational device or procedures are applied to; o the investigational device or procedures have an effect on; the serious event follows a known response pattern to the medical device (if the response pattern is previously known); - the discontinuation of medical device application (or reduction of the level of activation/exposure) and reintroduction of its use (or increase of the level of activation/exposure), impact on the serious event (when clinically feasible); - other possible causes (e.g. an underlying or concurrent illness/ clinical condition or/and an effect of another device, drug or treatment) have been adequately ruled out; - harm to the subject is due to error in use; Related - the event depends on a false result given by the investigational device used for diagnosis , when applicable; - In order to establish the relatedness, not all the criteria listed above might be met at the same time, depending on the type of device/procedures and the serious event.
+Probably the relationship with the use of the investigational device seems relevant and/or the event cannot reasonably explained by another cause, but additional information may be obtained.
+Possibly the relationship with the use of the investigational device is weak but cannot be ruled out completely.
 Alternative causes are also possible (e.g. an underlying or concurrent illness/ clinical condition or/and an effect of another device, drug or treatment).
 Cases were relatedness cannot be assessed or no information has been obtained should also be classified as possible.

 Unlikely the relationship with the use of the device seems not relevant and/or the event can be reasonably explained by another cause, but additional information may be obtained.
-Not related A relationship to the device or procedures can be excluded when: - the event is not a known side effect of the product category the device belongs to or of similar devices and procedures; - the event has no temporal relationship with the use of the investigational device or the procedures; - the serious event does not follow a known response pattern to the medical device (if the response pattern is previously known) and is biologically implausible; - the discontinuation of medical device application or the reduction of the level of activation/exposure - when clinically feasible - and reintroduction of its use (or increase of the level of activation/exposure), do not impact on the serious event; Unrelated - the event involves a body-site or an organ not expected to be affected by the device or procedure; - the serious event can be attributed to another cause (e.g. an underlying or concurrent illness/ clinical condition, an effect of another device, drug, treatment or other risk factors); - the event does not depend on a false result given by the investigational device used for diagnosis , when applicable; - harms to the subject are not clearly due to use error; - In order to establish the non-relatedness, not all the criteria listed above might be met at the same time, depending on the type of device/procedures and the serious event.
+A relationship to the device or procedures can be excluded when: Not related - the event is not a known side effect of the product category the device belongs to or of similar devices and procedures; - the event has no temporal relationship with the use of the investigational device or the procedures; - the serious event does not follow a known response pattern to the medical device (if the response pattern is previously known) and is biologically implausible; - the discontinuation of medical device application or the reduction of the level of activation/exposure - when clinically feasible - and reintroduction of Unrelated its use (or increase of the level of activation/exposure), do not impact on the serious event; - the event involves a body-site or an organ not expected to be affected by the device or procedure; - the serious event can be attributed to another cause (e.g. an underlying or concurrent illness/ clinical condition, an effect of another device, drug, might be met at the same time, depending on the type of device/procedures and the serious event.